-With August comes Operation FirePaws, the Arlington County Fire Department’s first-ever annual donation drive on behalf of the Animal Welfare League of Arlington (AWLA).
+Operation FirePaws, the Arlington County Fire Department’s month-long charity drive for the Animal Welfare League of Arlington, kicks off next week.

 The fire occurred in the 3800 block of Fifth Street North.
 The identity of the deceased is being withheld pending notification of next of kin.